 Although no federal or state standards exist for BC concentrations in ambient air, BC is a measurable component of ambient air that correlates well with DPM.
 Because of growing evidence that DPM is associated with several negative health effects, BC is often measured in an attempt to quantify the relative amounts of DPM in ambient air.
-Findings from the Multiple Air Toxics Exposure Study IV (MATES IV), conducted by the South Coast Air Quality Management District (SCAQMD), found DPM to be the most important toxic air pollutant contributing to risk in the Los Angeles basin (South Coast Air Quality Management District, 2015).
+Findings from the Multiple Air Toxics Exposure Study IV (MATES IV), conducted by the South Coast Air Quality Management District (South Coast AQMD), found DPM to be the most important toxic air pollutant contributing to negative health impacts in the Los Angeles basin (South Coast Air Quality Management District, 2015).

 BC is measured by an Aethalometer, which passes air through a filter tape trapping the suspended particles.
 Light-absorbing particles attenuate a light beam projected through the deposit.
 The buildup of BC on the air sampling tape causes an artifact that affects the accuracy of the measured concentration (Drinovec et al., 2015; Allen, 2014), subjecting Aethalometers to a saturation effect.
 Instrument response is dampened with heavier loading (i.e., higher concentrations) of BC aerosol.
 This artifact can cause BC concentration readings to be lower than the true concentration.
 However, mathematical methods to correct the BC concentration values are available and widely used.
-All the reported BC values to date from the Landfill and Community sites have been adjusted in this report to compensate for this tape saturation effect; this compensation was not performed in quarterly reports prior to the 29th Quarterly Report (winter 2015).
-Because the compensation process changes the reported concentration, and because uncompensated values were used in previous reports, prior-year BC concentrations shown in this report do not match concentrations reported prior to the 29th Quarterly Report.
-All BC data shown in this Quarterly Report have been compensated, with the exception of data from the baseline year, which are unavailable.
+All the reported BC values to date from the Landfill, Landfill North, and Community sites have been adjusted in this report to compensate for this tape saturation effect; this compensation was not performed in quarterly reports prior to the 29th Quarterly Report (winter 2015).
+Because the compensation process changes the reported concentrations, and because uncompensated values were used in previous reports, prior-year BC concentrations shown in this report do not match concentrations reported prior to the 29th Quarterly Report.
+All BC data shown in this Quarterly Report have been compensated, with the exception of unavailable data from the baseline year.

-The 24-hr average and maximum compensated BC concentrations collected during the 2021 spring quarter, the compensated BC data from the fall quarters of the 13 previous years, and the uncompensated data from the baseline year are provided in Table 3.
-The 2021 spring quarter 24-hr BC concentration averages at both the Landfill site and Community site are on the lower end of all the previous spring quarters but are higher than the most recent two.
+The 24-hr average and maximum compensated BC concentrations collected during the 2022 spring quarter, the compensated BC data from the spring quarters of the 14 previous years, and the uncompensated data from the baseline year are provided in Table 3.
+The 2022 spring quarter 24-hr average BC concentration at the Landfill site is slightly lower than the previous spring quarter, but higher than the 2019 and 2020 spring quarters.
+The 2022 spring quarter 24-hr BC concentration average at the Community site is the second lowest concentration on record.